-Before you travel to Bolivia, you might want to check into some inexpensive ways to stay in touch by internet and be sure your parent's computer is set up to make cheap calls from their computer to your host family's home phone, or make sure they have Skype or Cheap International Calls with Rebtel - Save up to 90% or know how to chat online.
+Before you travel to Bolivia, you might want to check into some inexpensive ways to stay in touch by internet and be sure your parent's computer is set up to make cheap calls from their computer to your host family's home phone, or make sure they have Skype or know how to chat online.
 In most urban areas of Bolivia you'll have no problem with internet access (if you don't have access to a computer at your host family's house) and internet cafés are really cheap.
 If you'll be in a rural area you may have some trouble with internet access.

 Most importantly, please register with your country's Embassy or consulate in Bolivia as soon as you get here.
 That way, if something should happen while you're here, your embassy will know who you are, where you are living in Bolivia, and can contact your parents if there is any emergency.
-See my other website GoSouthExpat.com for a list and links to the embassies of other countries in Bolivia.
+See this list for some of the embassies and consulates of other countries in Bolivia.

 Learn everything you can about Bolivia

 For more about Bolivia's history, geography, culture, traditions, population, environment and more, check out our Bolivia for Kids section.
 Even though it's set up to be easily navigated by kids (we use a lot of pictures for them) most of the pages the banners lead to are written to be understood by kids, teens, teachers and parents.
 You can also read our gigantic section on facts about Bolivia.